 - ENHANCED ENVIRONMENT

 - ACCESSIBLE CITY

-- .
-CONNECTED & HEALTHY COMMUNITY
+- CONNECTED & HEALTHY COMMUNITY

 - THRIVING PLACES

 - SENSITIVE DESIGN

 - INNOVATIVE & ACCOUNTABLE

-The Place Plan will guide the implementation of all major initiatives in The Place Plan highlights the broad range of projects and initiatives the City is undertaking to support and improve the NCPF area.
+The Place Plan highlights the broad range of projects and initiatives the City is undertaking to support and improve the NCPF area.

 The Implementation Framework sets out the actions and the delivery of these.